 In 2014, U.S. government statisticians found that the number of people reaching age 100 had increased 40% from four years prior.
 And by 2050, the “100 and up” crowd is expected to grow to 3.68 million people worldwide.

 Given the reality of lengthening lifespans, it’s no wonder why outliving retirement money remains a top concern.
-In a 2017 Allianz Life survey, almost two-thirds of surveyed Americans (63%) said they worried about running out of money in retirement more than death!
+In an Allianz Life survey, almost two-thirds of surveyed Americans (63%) said they worried about running out of money in retirement more than death!

 Financial planners and advisors call this chance of outliving your money a “longevity risk.”
 Building a well-defined retirement strategy will help you guard against this hazard, not to mention enjoy more financial peace of mind in your golden years.